-The Company is eligible to obtain certain research and development ("R&D") incentive credits, through the participation in the U.K. R&D Small and Medium Enterprise tax relief program ("U.K. R&D credit") and the Australian research and development incentive credit (the "Australia R&D credit") program administered through the Australian Tax Office (the "ATO").
+The Company is eligible to obtain certain R&D incentive credits, through the participation in the U.K. R&D Small and Medium Enterprise tax relief program ("U.K. R&D credit") and the Australian R&D incentive credit (the "Australia R&D credit") program administered through the Australian Tax Office (the "ATO").

 The U.K. R&D credits are calculated as a percentage of qualifying R&D expenses and are payable in cash by the U.K. government to the Company.
 Qualifying R&D expenses consist of employment costs for research staff, consumables, a proportion of relevant, permitted sub-contract costs and certain internal overhead costs incurred as part of research projects for which the Company does not receive income.
-The Australia R&D credits provide for a cash refund based on a percentage of certain research and development activities undertaken in Australia by the Company's wholly owned subsidiary, Altimmune AU Pty, Limited.
+The Australia R&D credits provide for a cash refund based on a percentage of certain R&D activities undertaken in Australia by the Company's wholly owned subsidiary, Altimmune AU Pty, Limited.
 Qualifying R&D expenses must be incurred within the country.